-How to fix PS4 Remote Play problems with the iPad
+Here's how to make sure PS4 and PS5 Remote Play works on your iPad

 Check your internet speed

-- If you've already installed it, uninstall it and follow the instructions right here.
+- If you've already installed it, uninstall it and follow the instructions we've laid out.

 - Now, let's check your internet connection.

-- Make sure your iPad is connected to the internet - not to 3G, as that won't work.
+- Make sure your iPad is connected to the internet - not to 5G using data, as that won't work.

-- Both your iPad and your PlayStation 4 need to be connected to Wi-Fi.
+- Both your iPad and your console need to be connected to Wi-Fi.

-- Start up your PlayStation 4.
+- Start up your PS4.

-Go to settings.
+Go to Settings.

 Go to network.

-- Now press test internet connection.
-It will now run the internet speed test.
+No matter your console, it will now run the internet speed test.
 You need to be getting at least 5mbs to use Remote Play and getting 15mbs or well above is ideal for maintaining a smooth, hiccup-free connection.
 Otherwise, the connection will stutter, freeze, experience framerate drops and audio glitches, or not connect at all.

 Useful gear for gaming on iPad